johnbywater/peto/README.md

 symptoms or not, or with "mass tracking" so that when a person develops symptoms and feels unwell they can be tested and their contacts can be traced and tested.

-The "mass deaths" strategy causes severe detriment to well-being, through direct loss of life ("mass deaths") impacting on mental health through bereavement, whilst also impacting on economic activity through trauma, organisational disruption, and damage to the health of those who recover, and the health of those who are not infected but unable able to access the medical they need and would otherwise recieve.
+The "mass deaths" strategy may cause severe detriment to well-being, through direct loss of life ("mass deaths") impacting on mental health through bereavement, whilst also impacting on economic activity through trauma, organisational disruption, and damage to the health of those who recover, and the health of those who are not infected but unable able to access the medical they need and would otherwise recieve.

-The "lockdown" strategy causes severe detriment to well-being, through direct damage to livelihoods and education, whilst also impacting on mental health through isolation ("quarantine for all") causing deaths in some individuals.
+The "lockdown" strategy may cause severe detriment to well-being, through direct damage to livelihoods and education, whilst also impacting on mental health through isolation ("quarantine for all") causing long term damage or even death in some individuals.

 The "mass tracking" strategy avoids mass deaths and severe damage to the economy and the health of those who recover, but involves enforced mass tracking